Skip to content

 WORKDIR /app

-# Install system dependencies if needed (e.g. libxml2 for zeep speed)
+# Install system dependencies required for lxml (xml parsing)

 libxml2-dev \